-Basic Legal Information on Japan Visa Requirement for Doing Business in Japan – Business Manager Visa
+Basic Legal Information on Japan – Visa Requirement in Japan (Business Manager Visa)

 This is the fifth in a series of articles from GVA LPC providing basic legal information to foreign companies and individuals that are planning to do business in Japan.
 This series of articles will highlight Japanese laws and regulations which are central to their need to smoothen their business venture into the Japanese market.
 In our past article (https://gvalaw.jp/en/7418), regarding the procedure to establish local companies in Japan, there is no restriction for foreign entities to so.
 However, to be able to manage the company and physically located in Japan, a Business Manager Visa is required to legally 'physically' manage a company in Japan.